PerMedCoE/permedcoe_doc/src/04_creating/03_croupier/croupier.rst

 one or more target HPC infrastructures.
 These workflows are named **blueprints** in Cloudify terminology.
-They may also specify data objects, their role as tasks' inputs and/or outputs and the transfer entities that move such data from one source to a target.
+They may also specify data objects, their role as tasks' inputs and/or outputs, the data infrastructures data are located at and the transfer entities that move such data from one source to a target.
 Croupier's workflows are specified in YAML by using the **OASIS TOSCA** language (https://docs.cloudify.co/latest/developer/blueprints/).
 For the following, we use the Covid19 application as an example.